-People with farsightedness, or hyperopia, usually have difficulty seeing objects both at distance and at near, but especially at near.
+People with farsightedness, or hyperopia, usually have difficulty seeing close objects.
+In severe cases, they can have trouble seeing objects both far and near.

 Farsightedness is a type of refractive error, which means the shape of the eye does not bend light correctly, so images are blurred.
 In farsightedness, the eyeball is too short for light rays to clearly focus on the retina.

-Farsightedness can be treated using corrective lenses (eg, eyeglasses or contact lenses).
+Farsightedness can be treated using corrective lenses, such as eyeglasses or contact lenses.
 Your doctor will see you at regular intervals to assess your vision and determine if your corrective lenses prescription needs to change.

 If you elect to undergo the procedure, certain forms of farsightedness may be treated with refractive surgery.
-The surgeries used to treat farsightedness focus on making the cornea steeper to increase the eye's ability to focus.
-The types of refractive surgeries used to treat farsightedness include laser-assisted in situ keratomileusis (LASIK), epithelial LASIK (Epi-LASIK), photorefractive keratectomy (PRK), laser epithelial keratomileusis (LASEK), and conductive keratoplasty (CK).
+The surgeries used to treat farsightedness focus on changing the corneas shape to increase the eye's ability to focus.
+Many of these procedures are done using lasers.

 American Academy of Ophthalmology